Skip to main content

 Who can use this feature

-Users with Full seats can publish and use Make templates.
-Other seats on paid plans can use templates when trying Make in their drafts.
+• Users with Full seats can publish and use Make templates.
+Other paid plan users can use templates in their drafts.

-To enable Figma Make to generate apps and prototypes that better match your brand, you can package your production-ready React design system and import the package in Figma Make.
+Import your production React design system package into Figma Make to generate apps and prototypes that match your brand.
 For more information about the advantages of creating and using design system packages, see our Help Center.

 Requirements

-A design system package must meet these requirements to be used in Figma Make:
+Your design system package must meet these requirements:

-- Private package: If it’s a private package, your organization is comfortable with you publishing your code to a Figma-maintained npm registry that’s private to your organization.
+• Private package: Published to a Figma-maintained npm registry private to your organization

-Note: Packages published to your organization’s private registry are Customer Content and are covered by your agreement with Figma.
+Note: Private packages are Customer Content and are covered by your agreement with Figma.

 Vite

 Figma Make uses Vite as its build system.
-To ensure your package can be used in Figma Make:
+To ensure compatibility:

-- Confirm your package’s build output works with Vite and React 18+
+• Confirm your package builds with Vite and React 18+

-- Babel plugins: If you use babel plugins, enter them in the plugin-react configuration.
-See the Vite documentation for an example.
+• Babel plugins: Add them to the plugin-react configuration.
+See example.

 1. Publish your package